 In contrast to cross-posting, cross-promotion means you tailor your social messages for each channel.
 A social media cross-promotion strategy helps you maximize the specific characteristics and strengths of each network and community.

-Social media cross-promotion: Why tailoring social media messages is important
+Cross Promotion in Social Media Examples: Why tailoring social media messages is important

 Each social platform offers different options for presenting your content.
 The networks, groups, and communities each have individual characteristics.
 Consider the following: